Bladderworts

 The trapping mechanism is pretty interesting, however.
 The traps are globe- or pear-shaped, often are dark red to black, and typically occur at regular intervals along the narrow leaves.
 Each trap has a small trap door surrounded by hairs that act as triggers.
 The door is kept shut, resting against a ridge of tissue called a threshold.
 A thin membrane along the trap door creates a watertight seal.
 The inner wall of the trap is lined with glands that extract water from the bladder, creating a partial vacuum, bending the walls of the bladder inward.

 The trap door secretes a sugary material that may act as bait, and the door is surrounded by trigger hairs, which function as simple levers.
 When a tiny animal grazes near the hairs, its movements cause the hairs to move, making a small opening in the door seal, which immediately destroys the vacuum, swooshing the door open the rest of the way due to the suction.
-Within 1/460 of a second, the nearby water, with the animal, are sucked into the trap.
+Within 1/460 of a second, the nearby water, with the animal, is sucked into the trap.
 The door resumes its closed position with the prey trapped inside.
 There, the animal eventually exhausts its oxygen or else dies of starvation.
 The plant digests its prey and absorbs the nutrients.

 Four species of bladderworts have been recorded from Missouri.
 Two have scattered distributions mostly south of the Missouri River, and the other two are rather rare: